yogurtshake/happy-birthday/README.md

 The webpage is accessible through the domain birthday.lucas.su-keun.kim (a sub-sub-domain of su-keun.kim), which points to my server's internet-facing static IP.

-I have Nginx on this server acting as a reverse proxy for a couple of domains - for traffic coming from birthday.lucas.su-keun.kim, it directs to the webpage which is an extremely simple python (Flask) webapp, "app.py" running on a port on localhost.
+I have Nginx on this server acting as a reverse proxy for a couple of domains - for traffic coming from birthday.lucas.su-keun.kim, it directs to the webpage which is an extremely simple python (Flask) webapp, "app.py".
 The page accepts input for a form consisting of a field for Name, Email, and Date of Birth.
 The HTML can be found in the templates folder in the file "form.html".

 I have SQLite handle the form entries and save them in my simple database (which is not kept on this repo) which consists of a table, "birthdays", where the email address is the primary key.
 This ensures that duplicate entries are not allowed and that an entry can be updated by entering the same email address and different Name and/or DoB.